FreeHealth/freehealth/README.txt

 around it.
 FreeMedForms and derivatives are released under the terms of the GPLv3.
 Some parts of the code are LGPL v2.1.

-FreeMedForms and Derivatives are coded in C++/Qt4.x.
-FreeMedForms and Derivatives are available for:
+FreeMedForms and Derivatives are coded in C++/Qt4/Qt5 FreeMedForms and Derivatives are available for:
-- MacOs X universal
+- MacOS X universal
-- Linux : Ubuntu, Debian, OpenSuse, standalone binary
+- Linux: Ubuntu, Debian, OpenSuse, standalone binary
-- FreeBSD : need compilation of SVN trunk (please contact author)
+- FreeBSD: need compilation of git trunk (please contact the author)
 - Windows